pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1156 Software Craftsmanship

+Today I continue with the reading of my book, and some YouTube videos about TDD, I want to compromise to do this technique of coding in my daily work.
+Definitely, I think that practice TDD is a good choice.

 ##### Day 1155 Mockito Library

 Today I study Mockito library, I try to understand in a good way how to mock dependencies, I try to apply TDD in my day work.
 Tomorrow I continue to study Java.